 Editing

 Your section editor and peers will help edit/comment on your article.
 When they do so, they will be using the “reviewing” tools in Word.
 Right now you should enable the “reviewing” toolbar so that you have easy access to these buttons.
 Go to Tools->Customize…, click on the Toolbars tab, then check the box for “Reviewing.”
-You may notice that the word “may” in this sentence was corrected to “might.”
+You might notice that the word “may” in this sentence was corrected to “might.”
 If you don’t see this, then mess around with the reviewing settings until you do.
 (You should also see a comment on the previous sentence – hold your mouse over the sentence to read it.)
 The reviewing options are slightly different in various versions of Word, so it’s up to you to figure this out!

 The amount of editing that section editors perform will vary based on your skill as a writer.
 If sections of your article are poor (poor English, confusing, unclear, etc.), those sections might be dropped or rewritten by yourself or the editors.
 If the entire article doesn’t meet the standards of the book, the decision to drop the article can be made by the section editor or series editor.
 This is rare, but it inevitably happens to one or two articles.